electricimp/vscode/README.md

 This extension contributes the following commands:

-* `imp.command1`: TODO:
-* `imp.command2`: Describe available commands here.
+* `imp: Auth User Password`: Create authrization file with access token in the selected workspace directory.
+* `imp: New Project`: Create configuration file and source code files in the selected workspace directory.
+* `imp: Deploy Project`: Deploy the source code on the selected device group and reset the devices.
+* `imp: Add Device Logs`: Display selected device logs in the console output (the only one device available for now).
+* `imp: Remove Device Logs`: Deploy the source code on the selected device group and reset the devices.

 ## Current limitations

 This is a very early version of extension, so the functionality is heavily restricted.
 The only available checked scenario is described below:
+- Download the extension from github.
+- Run the `npm install .` in the extension directory.
-- Run % code . in the extension directory.
+- Run `code .` in the extension directory.
-- Run extension debug mode, the another vscode window will be opened with [Extension Development] string in the window header.
+- Start the extension debug procedure.
+Ctrl + Shift + D. The select "Start Debugging".
+The another vscode window will be opened with [Extension Development] string in the window header.
-- Choose the working directory.
-File -> Open Folder... in the [Extension Development] window.
+- Choose the squirrel project working directory using File -> Open Folder.
-- Run the 'imp: Auth User Password' extension command using Alt + Ctrl + P.
+- Use the Alt + Ctrl + P and run the `imp: Auth User Password` extension command.
 The successful login procedure will be ended with pop-up notification in the right corner of the extension development window.
-- Run the 'imp: Create Project' command.
+- Run the `imp: New Project` command.
 Enter exist device group id, where the source code planned to be deployed.
-The files agent.nut, device.nut and imp.config should be appear in the working directory.
+The files agent.nut, device.nut and imp.config should appear in the working directory.
-- Make some changes in the device.nut and agent.nut and run 'imp: Deploy Project'.
+- Make some changes in the device.nut and agent.nut and run `imp: Deploy Project`.
+The pop-up window with information message will be displayed in case of success.
-It is expected, that source code will be deployed on the device group and all devices will receive reset signal.
-It is possible to check the new deployment using impt tool or Web-based IDE.
+It is expected, that source code will be deployed on the selected device group and all devices will receive reset signal.

 ## TODO (Current scope view)
 ### Development scope:
 * Whole node codebase quality improvements (continuous).
-* Auto-login functionality, store auth information somewhere (see impt) to avoid manual creds entering from user, when vscode workspace will be opened.
-* Manage with devices logStreams streaming to vsode ouput console.
-Implement user interaction functionality to allow adding and removing device logs from/to output console.
+* Refresh access token functionality.
 * Products, device groups and devices manipulation (should be split).
 * Errors detection in the device logs.
 * Errors highlighting.